The Weaver Refining Co Ltd

-During this period of enhanced water power from around 1734 to 1882 the Acton Mill site was owned by the Milner Estate and a series of tenants enjoyed the facilities.
-The Weaver Navigation records posed many questions which guided the historical research of the factory site at Acton Bridge ... the bits could now begin to be pieced together ...
+During this period of available water power from around 1734 to 1882 the Acton Mill site was owned by the Milner Estate and a series of tenants enjoyed the facilities.
+The Weaver Navigation records and the trade directories posed many many questions which guided the historical research into the factory site at Acton Bridge ... the bits could now begin to be pieced together ...

 daniel whittaker (1720-92) was a Manchester cotton magnate who was inspired by Richard Arkwright's success in exploiting water power for the mechanisation of cotton spinning.
 He followed William Cockshott & Peter Drinkwater, the proprietors of the 'Northwich Cotton Works', just up the river, and sought a suitable riparian site for a new mill investment.
 Acton Bridge was one possibility ... but it turned out there were better opportunities in the greenfield valley in Flintshire ...